 What is Youth Tour?

 Every June, Arizona cooperatives help send local high school students to spend a week in the nation’s capital.
-The program, part of the National Rural Electric Cooperative Youth Tour, engages as many as 1,600 high school students across the country representing 640 of America’s Electric Cooperatives.
-Last year, Arizona was represented by 40 local students.
+The program, part of the National Rural Electric Cooperative Youth Tour, engages high school students across the country representing 640 of America’s Electric Cooperatives.
+This year, Arizona is represented by 37 participating students.

 Participating in the Youth Tour is an awesome way to learn about this great nation, develop leadership skills, gain a better understanding of electric cooperatives and make friendships that will last beyond the week.

 Grand Canyon State Electric Cooperative coordinates Youth Tour to our nation’s capital for the utilities in Arizona and California that participate in the program.

 The NRECA offers scholarships for WYT Alumni and participants.
 To view the current scholarships offered through NRECA, please click HERE to be directed to their scholarship web page.

 These scholarships are a great way to engage with the WYT program through NRECA, as well as contribute funding to your college or university education!
 Still not sure about applying for the WYT scholarships?
 Take a look at this article on a few of the winners from years past.

 Still curious about more WYT scholarships?
 Reach out to your local WYT Coordinator to see if there are any remaining scholarships for WYT alumni/participants in your area.